1. RACGP expert committees terms of references policy

 Each Committee must consist of:

-- up to seven members approved by Council from amongst the RACGP’s financial members,
+- up to seven members approved by the RACGP Board from amongst the RACGP’s financial members,

 - up to three members co-opted by the Committee, who are either: